Sudan moves closer to debt relief with U.S. loan to clear World Bank arrears

 "The United States is pleased to support these efforts today by helping Sudan clear its arrears to the World Bank," she said in a statement.
 "It's an action that will move Sudan one step closer to securing much-needed debt relief and help the nation reintegrate into the international financial community."

-Sudan's civilian-led transitional government took power in April 2019 after the overthrow of Bashir, ending years of international isolation.
+Sudan's Civilian-Led Transitional Government took power in April 2019 after the overthrow of veteran autocrat Omar al-Bashir, ending years of international isolation.

-A source familiar with the matter said Sudan's overall debt includes about $2.8 billion owed to the World Bank, IMF and African Development Bank; $19 billion owed to countries in the Paris Club of official bilateral creditors; $21 billion to non-Paris Club members; and the rest to commercial creditors.

-Sudan has made progress on a staff-monitored program with the International Monetary Fund, but its economy remains "extremely fragile" with inflation over 300% and shortages of basic goods, the IMF said this month.
+Sudan has also made progress on a staff-monitored program with the International Monetary Fund, but its economy remains "extremely fragile" with inflation of up to 300% and shortages of basic goods, the IMF said this month.

-The latest move brings Sudan closer to the first phase of a broader debt relief package under the Heavily Indebted Poor Countries (HIPC) initiative as early as mid-2021, said one source familiar with the process.
+The latest move means Sudan could reach the so-called 'decision point' for the first phase of a broader debt relief package under the Heavily Indebted Poor Countries initiative as early as mid-2021, said one source familiar with the process.

-The U.S. loan announced on Friday had been in the works for months after the United States removed Sudan from its state sponsor of terrorism list in late December.
+The U.S. loan announced on Friday has been in the works for months after the United States removed Sudan from its state sponsor of terrorism list in late December.

-"They have undertaken an enormous level of reform in a very short period of time," said the source, including painful reforms such as ending fuel subsidies.
+"They have undertaken an enormous level of reform in a very short period of time," said the source.
+"We hope that they're able to continue that progress in the coming weeks and months."

-Electricity, fuel, and bread, have become more expensive in recent months in Sudan, as shortages of the commodities persist or worsen.

-"This victory belongs to the Sudanese people who have shouldered the burden of the economic reforms, which have been made difficult by the COVID-19 pandemic," Sudan's cabinet said.
+Helping Sudan settle its arrears with the World Bank would help show the Sudanese people that painful reforms such as ending fuel subsidies were paying off, the source added.

+Sudan's overall debt includes about $2.8 billion owed to the World Bank, the International Monetary Fund and the African Development Bank; $19 billion owed to countries in the Paris Club of official bilateral creditors; $21 billion to non-Paris Club members; and the rest to commercial creditors, according to a source familiar with the matter.

 ((andrea.shalal@tr.com; +1 202-815-7432;))